 Pros

-- The biggest advantage of this platform is that you don’t need to commit to a monthly or yearly subscription.
-You can simply pay for the tests you run, whenever you need
+- The biggest advantage of this platform is the pricing model—you don’t need to commit to a monthly or yearly subscription, you can simply pay for the tests you run, whenever you need

 - It has a participant pool of over 150k global people, but you’re also allowed to use your own testers’ pool